MBA In Germany

 Work Visa After Completing MBA in Germany

-While the EU nationals don’t need any special approval, students with International Passport need to appeal for a Residence Permit after completing their MBA from a German University.
+While the EU nationals don’t need any special approval, students with International Passport need to appeal for a Residence Permit after completing their MBA in Germany.
 Students can get a Residence Permit of up to 18 months to seek a job after completing their post Masters.
 The permit doesn’t come connected with the Student Visa for Germany.
 Meanwhile, you should apply with the foreign national’s registration office in the area after consummation of your graduation for this document.

 Some of the Documents Required are: